Bazzagibbs/callisto/README.md

 ## Creating an application

+**Please look at Callisto Sandbox for the most up-to-date usage of the engine.**
 An example application can be found at [Bazzas-Personal-Stuff/callisto-sandbox](https://github.com/bazzas-personal-stuff/callisto-sandbox).

 Add the engine somewhere to your project and include it in your app.
 This example will assume the package is a direct child of your root directory, `project-root-dir/callisto/`